StefanBratanov/chotto/README.md

                     authenticated.
 This value could change dynamically based on responses from the sequencer.
                     Default: 15
-      --ecdsa-sign-batch-contribution
+      --ecdsa-sign-contribution
-                  Sign the batch contribution with your Ethereum address.
+                  Sign your contribution using the Ethereum address you logged in with.
 Doing so is RECOMMENDED.
-This value is only applicable when the user has authenticated with Ethereum.
+This value is only applicable when you have authenticated with Ethereum.
                     Default: true
       --entropy-entry=<entropyEntry>
                   A text which would be used as a seed to generate random